 Traditional favourites such as the full English breakfast have only become widely available to the Muslim community, due to their dietary requirements, over the past several years.
 Halal food serving outlets have increased, catering for a relatively untapped section of the British population.

-Associate Artist Nurull Islam, working alongside photographer Rehan Jamil, will be exploring how the Muslim community has integrated traditional English meals into their daily lives.
+Associate Artist Nurull Islam, working alongside photographer Rehan Jamil, explored how the Muslim community has integrated traditional English meals into their daily lives.

-The portraits of a diverse range of Muslim people from across Tower Hamlets in London’s East End will depict how traditional English dishes have found their way into the Muslim community.
-Accompanying the portraits will be short stories with regards to the food that each person is photographed with.
+The portraits of a diverse range of Muslim people from across Tower Hamlets in London’s East End depict how traditional English dishes have found their way into the Muslim community.

 Food sharing has always been great at breaking down barriers.
 The project hopes to create an engaging environment for discussion.